For this week, please read 1 Kings 1-2. In our final episode, David dies peacefully in his bed and Solomon violently ascends the throne.

 Adonijah’s Reaction: (Ch 1:41-53)

 Adonijah and his revelers did not see the anointing of Solomon, but they heard the celebration.
-Soon, Abiathar’s son, Jonathan (the same son that was a messenger to David during Absalom’s rebellion (2 Sam.
+Soon, Abiathar’s son, Jonathan (the same son who was a messenger to David during Absalom’s rebellion (2 Sam.
 17:21)) comes and tells the gathering what just occurred.
 He recounts how Solomon rode the king’s donkey accompanied by Zadok, Nathan, and Benaiah.
 He also tells them that Solomon sits on the royal throne and that David bowed to Solomon and proclaimed the Lord’s good fortune that he was able to see one of his sons become king.

 Everyone in attendance knows that Adonijah will not become king and that anyone showing support for Adonijah will be considered a traitor and be killed.
 Everyone in attendance scurries back home.
 For himself, Adonijah flees to the Tent of Meeting and takes hold of the horns of the altar.
 The “horns” of the altar are protrusions extending up from each corner of the altar where the blood of the sacrifice is given to God.
 Ex.
 29:12.
 There is no place nearer to God in the ancient Israelite religion than the horns of the altar.
 The horns are a place of refuge.